ibm-cloud-docs/vpc/lb-create.md

 {: #lb-cli-creating-network-load-balancer}
 {: cli}

 The following example illustrates using the CLI to create an {{site.data.keyword.alb_full}} (ALB).
-In this example, it is in front of one VPC virtual server instance (id `0716_6acdd058-4607-4463-af08-d4999d983945`) running a TCP server that listens on port 9090.
+In this example, it is in front of one VPC virtual server instance (ID `0716_6acdd058-4607-4463-af08-d4999d983945`) running a TCP server that listens on port 9090.
 The load balancer has a front-end listener, which allows secure access to the TCP server.

-To create an application load balancer by using the CLI, perform the following procedure:
+To create an application load balancer by using the CLI, follow these steps:

 1. Set up your [CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).